codereport/codereport.github.io/_posts/2020-04-10-CppCastEpisode242IsAwesome.md

 * Rob Pike (co-creator of Go)
 * Niko Matsakis (core developer for Rust)

 It is a fantastic panel.
 Hearing Jonathon mention the conference on this episode reminded me that going back and watching all of the Lang.Next talks was on my list of things to do to.
-Jonathon also mentioned on the podcast that he has given many talks, and you can find one of them: [TypeScript – Supersetting JavaScript](https://channel9.msdn.com/Events/Lang-NEXT/Lang-NEXT-2014/TypeScript-Supersetting-JavaScript/) on Channel 9 from Lang.Next 2014:
+Jonathon also mentioned on the podcast that they have given many talks, and you can find one of them: [TypeScript – Supersetting JavaScript](https://channel9.msdn.com/Events/Lang-NEXT/Lang-NEXT-2014/TypeScript-Supersetting-JavaScript/) on Channel 9 from Lang.Next 2014:

 <p align="center"><iframe src="https://channel9.msdn.com/Events/Lang-NEXT/Lang-NEXT-2014/TypeScript-Supersetting-JavaScript/player" width="640" height="360" allowFullScreen frameBorder="0" title="TypeScript – Supersetting JavaScript - Microsoft Channel 9 Video"></iframe></p>

-Jonathon also tells an awesome story about himself, Bjarne, Niko and other Rust folks having dinner together at the conference and sharing stories.
-He reflects that this allowed the Rust development team to internalize some of the lessons that Bjarne shared with them that he learned from creating C++ over the previous decades.
+Jonathon also tells an awesome story about themself, Bjarne, Niko and other Rust folks having dinner together at the conference and sharing stories.
+They reflect that this allowed the Rust development team to internalize some of the lessons that Bjarne shared with them that he learned from creating C++ over the previous decades.
 So absolutely cool to hear about that.
 And loved when Jonathon said:

 > And once he [Stroustrup] realizes that we [the Rust team] actually like C++ and that we aren't just hear to dog on C++, we started to have this really awesome conversation about what it was like to design C++ over the years ...